Andritz AG: Anschluss and the Second World War

-In 1938, after the Anschluss of Austria to the German Reich, the machine factory was incorporated into the Berlin-based Kämper Motorenwerke and focussed on the production of diesel compressors.
-In 1941, the factory was sold to Demag in Germany.
-Until the end of the Second World War, the factory mainly produced cranes and conveyor belts.
+On 2 March 1938, the Anschluss of Austria into Germany's Third Reich took place; thereafter, the ownership of Andritz promptly became a highly politicised matter.
+Ultimately, on 26 May 1938, the Berlin-based Kämper Motorenwerke took over ownership of the firm from the Gutmanns under an ideologically-impacted transaction.
+The company benefitted from the economic activity created by Germany's preparation for war as well as from loans issued by the German government.
+It was during this era that the company became largely focused on the production of diesel compressors.

+In 1940, Andritz was sold to Demag, another German company; one year later, German politicians intervened to prevent the factory being closed down.
+Throughout much of the Second World War, the company was involved in the production of cranes and conveyor belts; other components include grenade casings and howitzer components.
+Amid the latter half of the conflict, forced labourers were used to produce anti-aircraft gun barrels.

+At the end of the war, the factory was still fully operational.

 After the Second World War

 In 1945, the occupying powers confiscated most of the production facilities as "German property".
 However, the company management managed to rent used machines and tools from decommissioned companies and resume production of small to medium-sized pumps and turbines.
+In October 1949, majority ownership of the factory is returned to Wolfgang Gutmann; one year later, Andritz was sold onto Creditnstalt-Bankverein.

-Four years later (1949), a long-term co-operation with the Swiss Escher Wyss & Cie. began, initially for water turbines.
+In 1949, a long-term co-operation with the Swiss Escher Wyss & Cie. began, initially for water turbines.
 The product range was completely revised.
 The manufacture of steam engines and air compressors was discontinued and the company focussed on the production of water turbines, centrifugal pumps, cranes and steel structures.
 From 1951, complete paper machines were manufactured in co-operation with Escher Wyss AG.

 In the 1960s and 1970s, the machine factory continued to grow: the factory buildings were extended, the production facilities modernised and efforts in the field of research intensified.
 The machine factory produced main cooling pumps for power stations, electrochemical and metallurgical plants.
 The company was able to significantly increase its turnover and export ratio.

 In 1977, the company received the state award and was thus authorised to use the federal coat of arms in its business dealings.